iamkirankumaryadav/Library/Data Science/Missing Data.md

 <h3 name="algo"> 5.
 Use algorithms that work fine with missing values</h3>

-- `KNN: K Nearest Neighbour` fills the missing value by taking the majority of the `K nearest` values.
+- `KNN: K Nearest Neighbour` fills the missing value by taking most of the `K nearest` values.
 - `Random forest`: Weak learners are `trained` by `non-missing` data and `missing` values can be used for `testing`

 ### `Domain Knowledge`
 - It will help us to understand the reason behind the missing data.
-- Understanding the cause can help us to decide on how to handle the missing data.
+- Understanding the cause can help us decide how to handle the missing data.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>